 Temporary /Contract Staffing Agency

 Temporary (temp) agencies find employees to fill temporary jobs for their clients.
 Temps are often hired when companies have rush, short-term projects, or to cover vacations or illnesses.
-When a temp agency places you in a position, they pay your wages, taxes, insurance and benefits and charge the employer an hourly rate for your time.
+When a medical temp agency places you in a position, they pay your wages, taxes, insurance and benefits and charge the employer an hourly rate for your time.

-Contact Our Horizon Healthcare Management Team Today
+Contact the Recruiters at Horizon Healthcare Management Today